 - Eliminate carpeting if possible

 One of the fastest and easiest ways to reduce or eliminate toxins is to purify your air.
 Our family breathes easier because we’ve discovered the AirDoctor air purifier.
 It has made a significant and noticeable impact on the quality of air in our home.
 I am happy to report we have seen a significant reduction of irritation and other symptoms since we began using this air purifier.
 My son has a dust mite allergy and his symptoms have greatly reduced since we put an AirDoctor in our bedrooms!
+If you want to get an AirDoctor Pro HERE is a link for 15% off.

 There are definitely less expensive air purifiers that you can buy, but you really pay for quality!
 In my research (and asking all my crunchy mama friends), the AirDoctor is the Cadillac of air purifiers, so that’s the one we went with.